Asit666/Asit666/README.md

 ## 01 &nbsp; About

+I'm **Asit Khrishyu Mohapatra**.
 My main focus is building backend systems and native applications, with a particular interest in understanding what happens underneath the abstractions.

 My primary stack is **Java** and **Kotlin** with **Spring Boot**, **Hibernate** and **PostgreSQL**.
 I also work across native Android and desktop development, and I am comfortable moving between higher-level application work and lower-level programming with **Go**, **Rust**, **C**, **C++** and **C#**.